sakarayajitesh/Starbucks-Capstone-Project/proposal.md

 This will be the final step of the process.
 If the model is successfully trained will good amount of accuracy then we are now ready to predict the data.

-_(In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.)_

 -----------

-**Before submitting your proposal, ask yourself. . .**

-- Does the proposal you have written follow a well-organized structure similar to that of the project template?
-- Is each section (particularly **Solution Statement** and **Project Design**) written in a clear, concise and specific fashion?
-Are there any ambiguous terms or phrases that need clarification?
-- Would the intended audience of your project be able to understand your proposal?
-- Have you properly proofread your proposal to assure there are minimal grammatical and spelling mistakes?
-- Are all the resources used for this project correctly cited and referenced?